 Learning and Teaching

 The theory part of the programme is designed to support RTP students in updating their knowledge and skills on contemporary nursing practice.
 The theoretical aspect of the programme is run alongside a practice placement where returnees will complete practice competencies that meet the NMC outcomes that are required to be eligible to return to practice; these are:-

-In addition to the practice outcomes, you will be required to pass an academic assignment at level 3, which is based on reflective practice.
+In addition to the practice outcomes, you will be required to pass an Objective Structured Clinical Examination or OSCE at level 3.
 You will also need to compile a professional portfolio of evidence and pass a numeracy assessment to complete the programme.